 At ambient temperatures, bitumen is a stable, semi-solid substance and in order to make a beautiful highway like the one displayed above, it has to be applied in an aqueous state.
 To make asphalt malleable and versatile, bitumen can be heated, dissolved in fuel oils or emulsified in water.
 However, for different reasons not all of these options are viable.
 Heating asphalt is expensive and dissolving it in kerosene, gasoline or the like results in pollution from volatile organic compounds (VOCs) and possible occupational hazards.
 So, the most cost-effective, environmental-friendly and worker-safe option is emulsifying the asphalt in water.
 By dissolving asphalt in water, a bitumen emulsion is created.

-An asphalt emulsion is mainly a stable mixture of asphalt cement, water and an emulsifying agent were the bitumen droplets are suspended in water with the aid of an emulsifier.
-This aqueous solution can be pumped into tanks for storage, mixed with aggregates to be applied to pavement, and can be used in several different ways.
+An asphalt emulsion is mainly a stable mixture of asphalt cement, water and an emulsifying agent.
+Thus, this mixture has bitumen droplets suspended in water with the aid of an emulsifier.
+The aqueous solution can be pumped into tanks for storage, mixed with aggregates to be applied to pavement, and can be used in several different ways.

 If imagining a bitumen emulsion is hard, think of paint and shampoo.
 These are common examples of emulsions we use every day.

-The emulsifier, or the interchangeable term surfactant, is a chemical surface-active agent and is formed of large molecules.
-These soap molecules are like tadpoles, they have an electrically charged head soluble in water and a hydrocarbon tail soluble in the liquid bitumen.
-In short, the asphalt droplets are surrounded by the ionic charge of the emulsifying agent, resulting in the bitumen particles repelling each other and remaining suspended in the water solution.
-A typical emulsifier in action is shown below.
+The emulsifier is a chemical surface-active agent and formed of large molecules.
+Another interchangeable term for emulsifier is surfactant.
+These soap molecules are like tadpoles.
+They have an electrically charged head soluble in water and a hydrocarbon tail soluble in the liquid bitumen.
+Consequently, the ionic charge of the emulsifying agent surrounds the asphalt droplets.
+The result is a bitumen particle repelling others and remaining suspended in the water solution.

-Emulsifiers are also called chemical surface-active agents and are classified by their electrochemical charge.
+Furthermore, emulsifiers are also known as chemical surface-active agents.
+These surfactants are classified by their electrochemical charge.
 There are 3 types of charges: anionic, cationic and non-ionic.
 In the case of anionic emulsifying agents, the electrochemical charge is negative, while for cationic emulsifiers, the charge is positive.
 In the case of non-ionic, there is no charge.
 All three types are surfactants and in their own way, give stability to the bitumen emulsion by not allowing the asphalt to separate from the water in the solution.

 For instance, by mixing an anionic bitumen emulsifying agent with water and asphalt, the anionic surfactant will give a negative charge to all the bitumen particles.
 Since opposite charges attract and same charges repel, all of the negatively charged droplets repel each other and remain suspended as distinct asphalt droplets in the solution.
-The same is true for cationic emulsifiers, only with positive charges imparted to all asphalt particles.
-As an example, an anionic emulsifier is highlighted below.
+The same is true for cationic emulsifiers.
+The only difference is that cationic emulsions have imparted positive charges to all asphalt particles.
+An anionic emulsifier is highlight below as an example.

 What are the Main Components of a Bitumen Emulsion?